 I cut, sew, iron, photograph and package each product myself in my studio.
 I enjoy creating my products using the vast array of Hawaiian fabrics, eco friendly cork fabric and an array of other beautiful fabrics.
 I am always getting feedback from friends on items they would like to have or need.
 So, I'm always working on a new prototype of some sort.
 I hope I can share The Aloha Spirit with you one bag at a time.
 You can not only see the quality of my products but you can feel it.

-Relocating this past week to Florida will allow me to expand the styles I offer in my shop so stay tuned!
+Relocating earlier this year to Florida will allow me to expand the styles I offer in my shop so stay tuned!